JanuaryLabs/website/pages/about/faq.md

 ### How can I deploy my code?

-You can deploy your code to any cloud provider you want by installing the corresponding provider extension.
-We provide a set of hosting extensions, including Fly.io, Vercel, and Firebase Functions.
+You can deploy your code to any cloud provider you want.
+January simplifies the deployment process by providing set of deployment extensions that auto generate the deployment configuration for you.

 ### Where will my data be stored?